discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 <Card title="Improving Further">

-Once you are comfortable with the above steps, you are already doing most of the full rotation and will be able to deal great burst damage and good consistent damage.
+Once you are comfortable with the above steps, you will have grasped most of the full rotation.

-There will be a few additional things on the advanced page to improve further but if you got here, you already know the most important things and these will have a smaller impact than what you learned so far.
+There will be a few additional tips on the advanced page to improve further, but these tips will have a smaller impact than what you have learned so far.

-The additional steps are:
+For now, try to:

-- Incorporate your Longbow skills into the rotation.
+- Employ weapon swap in fights with long phases, usually after using <Skill name="Whirling Wrath"/>/<Skill name="True Shot"/> twice on their respective weapon sets.
-- Weapon swap more often on fights with long phases, usually after using <Skill name="Whirling Wrath"/>/<Skill name="True Shot"/> twice on their respective weapon sets.
+- Make use of your CC skills to break boss bars faster
-- Precasts: You can cast lasting skills such as <Skill name="Symbol of Energy"/> before the fight starts to get your damage up earlier and have 1 less cast in your opener.
+- Start thinking about phase times and how to fit the maximum amount of damage before the boss dies/goes invulnerable

 </Card>